Choosing between Apollo and Hunter.io for your B2B prospecting often comes down to these five questions:

 Hunter is the easiest to learn.
 Most users are productive within minutes.
 The interface follows a task-oriented design: each tool (Domain Search, Email Finder, Verifier, Sequences, Discover) is a discrete function accessible from top-level navigation.

-There's no complex configuration and no overwhelming dashboard.
-The ~25-person team keeps the product focused, though that same small team constrains development speed and integration breadth.
+There is no complex configuration and no overwhelming dashboard.
+The roughly 25-person team keeps the product focused, though that same small team constrains development speed and integration breadth.

 Apollo offers more power at the cost of more complexity.
 The platform covers prospecting, enrichment, sequencing, dialing, deal management, conversation intelligence, and analytics in one interface.